jeffwen/sdcnd_advanced_find_lanes/README.md

 # Advanced Lane Finding
-In this project, I use different computer vision techniques to refine the identification of lane lines in both images and videos.
+In this project, I use different computer vision techniques to refine the identification of lane lines in both images and video feeds.

 [//]: # (Image References)